ga4gh/vrs/docs/source/terms_and_model.rst

 enable other methods for describing where :ref:`variation` occurs.
 Any of these MAY be used as the Interval for Location.

-.. sidebar:: VR Uses Interbase Coordinates
+.. sidebar:: VRS Uses Interbase Coordinates

-   **GA4GH VR uses interbase coordinates when referring to spans of sequence.**
+   **GA4GH VRS uses interbase coordinates when referring to spans of sequence.**

    Interbase coordinates refer to the zero-width points before and